Rabbi Shir Yaakov Feit

 Renee Finkelstein (a.k.a.
 Radharani) is a multi-disciplinary artist who weaves music, ritual, spiritual teachings, and practices to help people stay connected to their hearts and innate wisdom.

 As a vocalist and producer, she has performed with many well-known musicians in the realm of sacred music.
 These artists include Kirtan Rabbi, Wah!, Sirgun Kaur, and many others.
 She has produced two original albums, the latest of which, “Time to Wake Up”, topped billboard New Age charts

-Renee is a Hebrew Priestess-in-training at the Kohenet Institute.
+Renee is a Hebrew Priestess, a graduate of the Kohenet Institute.
 She has a BA cum laude from Cornell University.
 Renee spent more than four years in India studying with great yogis and saints and traveling to some of the most remote pilgrimage places in the world.

 Board of Directors

 Jerilyn Brownstein is a therapist.
 For the past 22 years, she has worked exclusively supporting the inner life of mothers in the Hudson Valley and NYC.
 Jerilyn and her partner, David, have been living in New Paltz for 21 years.
 They have three suns Kole, Jeremy, and Asher.
 In her free time, she devours solitude often by taking long walks.
 Jerilyn is drawn to Kol Hai because it is relevant and repairing, working to reimagine and remember the deepest threads that hold soul, community, and the earth as equal.